 The British online car retailer, Cazoo, went from launch to £6 billion IPO in ~2 years.

-In this week’s case study, I sat down with their former Head of Organic Performance, Andy Francos, who led SEO from the very start.
+In this week’s SEO case study, I sat down with their former Head of Organic Performance, Andy Francos, who led SEO from the very start.

 There are no hacks in this story.